nantr0nic/rust-learning/README.md

-# rust-learning
+# Rust learning adventure!
-Rust Learning Adventure!
+Decided to scratch that itch...
+So here is my new Rust learning repo